openstack/glance/doc/source/configuring.rst

 Configuring Glance public endpoint
 ----------------------------------

-When Glance API service is ran dehind a proxy, operator probably need to configure a proper public endpoint to versions URL instead of use host owned which run service really.
+When Glance API service is ran behind a proxy, operator probably need to configure a proper public endpoint to versions URL instead of use host owned which run service really.
 Glance allows configure a public endpoint URL to represent the proxy's URL.